How do you save more money? I’ve compiled 175 frugal living tips to help.

-146. If you have a list of stores that you frequent, check gift card recycle sites for good deals.
-You can save some money, combine with coupons, and other deals.
+146. Check gift card recycling sites for good deals if you have a list of stores you frequent.
+You can save some money combined with coupons and other deals.

 148. Stop buying expensive planners/agendas/schedule books.
 Grab an instant download, print it off at home (double-sided), and get them bound for pennies at your local print or office supply store.

-149. Share streaming services like Netflix, Hulu, or Amazon Prime with a family member or friend.
+149. Share streaming services like Netflix, Hulu, and Amazon Prime, or e-learning memberships like Masterclass with a family member or friend.

 150. A frugal living tip for the closet: Consider a minimalist wardrobe.
 Most people only wear 20% of their clothes 80% of the time.

 151. Try a holding tank for new purchases.
-When you think you want something, put it in your cart or write it down.
+Put it in your cart or write it down when you think you want something.
 Wait 30 days and revisit to see if you still want it.
 We do this all the time for Amazon.